amit9690/Job_Analytics/README.md

 Conclusion 🚀📈🔍:

 "Job Analyst" exemplifies the power of data analysis in unraveling intricate patterns within the job market.
-This collaborative effort by Amit Porwal, Madhu Gupta, and Shubhum underscores the significance of leveraging data for informed decision-making in the ever-evolving world of employment.
+This collaborative effort by Amit Porwal, Madhu Gupta, and Shubhum Pathak underscores the significance of leveraging data for informed decision-making in the ever-evolving world of employment.

 This project is a testament to the team's commitment to excellence, and it stands as a valuable resource for anyone interested in gaining insights into job vacancies and market trends.